-The discount rate used to measure the total pension liability was 3.80% for the HIS Plan.
+The discount rate used to measure the total pension liability was 2.85% for the HIS Plan.
 In general, the discount rate for calculating the total pension liability is equal to the single rate equivalent to discounting at the long-term expected rate of return for benefit payments prior to the projected depletion date.
 Because the HIS benefit is essentially funded on a pay-asyou-go basis, the depletion date is considered to be immediate, and the single equivalent discount rate is equal to the municipal bond rate selected by the HIS Plan sponsor.
-The Bond Buyer General Obligation 20-Bond Municipal Bond Index was adopted as the applicable municipal bond index.
+The change in the discount rate since the prior measurement date was a decrease of 0.95% due to changes in the applicable long term municipal bond index rate.